Name: Aen Aeswalt

-Aen was a special boy in the moral measure.
-As a child growing up among the clan spaces of the now budding kingdom of Ragnivan, he was the oft-humored talk of the towns that he and his merchant family frequented.
+Aen was a special boy in a very spiritual sort of measure.
+As a child growing up among the clan spaces of the then-budding kingdom of Ragnivan, he was the oft-humored talk of the towns that he and his merchant family frequented.

 The matter with Aen was that he held such an exceptional sense of honesty and legalism that it would commonly drive his family, his father especially, right out of their minds.

-Aen’s parents enrolled him in a charter school in Frau, a new academic town of low import.
-It was their understanding if their boy could not be a good merchant, then he could at least be an academic, and perhaps even a certified mage.
+Aen’s parents enrolled him in a charter school in Frau, a new-at-the-time academic town of low import.
+It was their understanding if their boy could not be a good merchant, then he could at least be an civic administrator, and perhaps even a certified mage.
 It just so happened that around this time Lord Knight Order had in fact set her sights on the town as a vacationing destination for some years by this point, preferring the mild, warm climate and workable soil for her gardening, paired alongside the quiet nature of the people there, which benefitted her when she didn’t want people asking too many questions about strange goings-on – more on that another time.

-The two of them met there during a seasonal festival, which brings into focus his other notable trait: Aen was, from a very, very young age, helplessly obsessed with The Royal Knights of Reinen.
+The two of them met there during a seasonal festival, which brings into focus his other notable trait: Aen was, from a very young age, helplessly obsessed with The Royal Knights of Reinen.

 She was the first Knight he had ever met, and in her he saw the noble hope of not only his country and people, but a way of life entirely apart from the material-possessed lower masses of the common people.

 It turned out that Aen never thought of himself as the heroic material that The Knights call out for in their sparse recruitment efforts.
 In fact, Aen was under the impression that recruitment was only opened to the children of nobles and those with exceptional talent.
 Despite it all, Order encouraged him in his sprouting dream.
 She assured him that he did, in fact, have great talent: simply in an area that is not often celebrated.